saturn-lab/audioNet/readme.md

 client side: `$python ./client.py` (in './augumentation' folder)

-## Resume a interrupted training process.
+** Resume a interrupted training process.
 You can resume from certain checkpoint, modify the last line of `train.py`, change `-1` to your start point.

 # Step 3.
 Evaluate a trained models
-## Select Checkpoint for Evaluation
+## Step 3.1 Select Checkpoint for Evaluation
 modify `webfront.py`, change `MODEL_ID` to yours.

-##Run `python webfront.py`.
+## Step 3.2 Run `python webfront.py`.
 open a web browser and input URL:http://127.0.0.1:5000/predict.

-##You can record a voice directive and upload it for test immediately.
+## Step 3.3 You can record a voice directive and upload it for test immediately.

 *It requires `[ffmpeg](https://ffmpeg.org/)` for audio file format convertion.

-## Select Checkpoint for Evaluation
-modify `webfront.py`, change `MODEL_ID` to yours.
+** Select Checkpoint for Evaluation modify `webfront.py`, change `MODEL_ID` to yours.

 # Step 4.
 How to deploy your model in Web Server?